wandrer-earth/wandrer-earth.github.io/_posts/2023-11-22-bentonville-with-baby.markdown

 <figcaption>Tons of singletrack available a short ride from downtown.
 Red is untraveled, blue is what I rode during our week-long trip.
 Captured using the Wandrer Browser Extension in RideWithGPS.
 </figcaption>{:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}

 One thing that surprised and delighted me was the multitude of fun beginner trails in Bentonville.
 I want more people to experience the joy of riding a bike through the woods and to realize it doesn't have to involve riding down a scary, intense rock wall with a big mandatory jump (although if you want that, Bentonville has it too).
-I had fun getting some baby air on the jump lines and riding progressively skinnier built feaures.
+I had fun getting some baby air on the jump lines and riding progressively skinnier built features.
 Bentonville would be a wonderful place to learn to ride.
+As an extra bonus, while we were there we got to meet [Marley Blonsky](https://lifeontwowheels.space/) of [All Bodies On Bikes](https://www.allbodiesonbikes.com/), whose work fostering a size inclusive bike community I've admired for a few years now.
+There are definitely some cool cycling community leaders living in the area.

 ![](/assets/images/2023-09-22-bentonville-trip/coler-park.png){:style="width: 85%; display:block; margin-left:auto; margin-right:auto"}
 <figcaption>My favorite local Bentonville park, Coler Mountain Bike Preserve, included a coffee shop, a campground, and courses specifically designed for kids/teens to learn to race.